 Step 2: Appoint a compliance manager

 Select someone to oversee the CCMC compliance activities.
-This person will be responsible for collaborating with external stakeholders, developing the right policies to meet the organization’s objectives, ensuring that all activities align with the CMMC checklist, and developing a timeline for each activity.
+This person will collaborate with external stakeholders, develop the right policies to meet the organization’s objectives, ensure that all activities align with the CMMC checklist, and develop a timeline for each activity.

 Step 3: Collaborate, communicate, and document

-Understand the people, process, and technologies in your infrastructure.
-Know who is responsible for handling which sensitive system, the systems that are in place to protect them, and coordinate with all functions to develop a unified channel to communicate compliance efforts.
-Document the roles of contractors and third party stakeholders.
+Understand the people, processes, and technologies in your infrastructure.
+Know who is responsible for handling which sensitive system and the systems in place to protect it.
+Coordinate with all functions to develop a unified channel to communicate compliance efforts.
+Document the roles of contractors and third-party stakeholders.

 Step 4: Track the CUI flow within your systems